wearefar/wp-starter/README.md

 # A modern stack for WordPress development

 ## Minimum Requirements
-This theme required PHP 7.3+ and MySQL 5.7+.
+This theme requires PHP 7.4+ and MySQL 5.7+.

 ## Installation